-While viewing a message list or a message, you can press <Options> to access a series of options (not all options are available in each menu):
+While viewing a message list or a message, you can press Options> to access a series of options (not all options are available in each menu):

-- View: Allows you to view the selected message. - Play: Plays a sound or video file received with a message. - Edit: Lets you edit a message (Drafts or Outbox folders only). - Reply: Allows you to reply to the selected message. - Send: Allows you to send an unsent message. - Send Again: Resends the selected message. - Reply to All: Allows you to reply to the sender and other recipients of a message.

-- Forward: Allows you to forward the message to someone. - Call Back: Makes a voice call to the originating message number. - Preview: Previews multimedia files attached to the message. - Delete: Allows you to delete the Selected message, Multiple messages or All messages. - Move to Phone/Move to SIM: If a message is stored in the SIM card, this option transfers it to the phone's memory.
-If a message is stored in the phone's memory, it is transferred to the SIM card. - Move to My Folder: Lets you move messages to the My Folder storage area. - Sort by: Allows you to sort messages by Sender, Read/Unread, Type, Subject, or Size or Lock/Unlock. - Save to Contacts: Lets you add the sender of the selected message to your phone or SIM card contact list. - Save as Template: Saves the message to the Template folder for use when creating similar messages. - Print via Bluetooth: Allows you to print received messages to a Bluetooth-enabled printer. - Mark as Read: Lets you mark unread files in the Inbox as read.
+- View: Allows you to view the selected message. - Play: Plays a sound or video file received with a message. - Edit: Lets you edit a draft message. - Reply: Allows you to reply to the selected message. - Reply to All: Allows you to reply to the sender and other recipients of a message. - Send: Allows you to send an unsent message. - Send Again: Resends the selected message. - Forward: Allows you to forward the message to someone. - Voice Call: Makes a voice call to the message's originating number. - Video Call: Makes a video call to the message's originating number. - Preview: Previews multimedia files attached to the message. - Delete: Allows you to delete the Selected message, Multiple messages or All messages. - Move to Phone/Move to SIM: If a message is stored in the SIM card, this option transfers it to the phone's memory.
+If a message is stored in the phone's memory, it is transferred to the SIM card. - Move to My Folder: Lets you move messages to the My Folder storage area. - Sort by: Allows you to sort messages by Sender, Read/Unread, Type, Type, Subject, Size or Lock/Unlock. - Save to Contacts: Lets you add the sender of the selected message to your phone or SIM card address book. - Save as Template: Saves the message to the Template folder to be used in the future when creating similar messages.